sagemathinc/cocalc_tutorial/getting_started/getting_started.md

 ## Upgrades to student projects

 CoCalc accounts are free for you and your students and you can create as many projects as you desire.
 These basic projects have access to all of CoCalc's functionalities with one exception: basic projects are not able to download or upload files to other sites on the internet - you can only upload and download between your computer and CoCalc.
-Additionally, basic projects run on free servers which are shared with many other users.
+Additionally, basic projects run on free servers which are shared with many other users and rebooted without a warning during the day.
 You can purchase upgrades for projects that allow internet access and will move the projects to run on members-only servers.

 There are two ways students can receive upgrades for their projects:
 - Students can pay a \$9/semester fee